Abdulmumin1/yaqeen.me/src/routes/blog/posts/svelte+tips+and+features+to+enhance+your+developer+experience.md

 When the element is mounted, the action function will be called with the element as a parameter.
 You can then use the element object to manipulate the element in any way you want.

-Here is an example of a simple action function that scrolls an element to the top:
+Here is an example of a simple action function that adds a tooltip to an element:

 ```js
 function addTooltip(element) {